NaanKaran/NetCoreHelpers/NetCoreHelpers/README.md

 #### ToLong

-Converts a string to a long integer.
+Convert a string to a long integer.

 ```csharp
 string str = "123456789";